MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

-Now that you have an overview of what these 2 operating systems are, let’s look into how they differ when it comes to performance and other features.
+Now that you have an overview of what these 2 operating systems are, let’s look into how they differ in performance and other features.

 Both operating systems offer clear and polished setup processes.
 You can use both without signing in to an account with Apple or Microsoft, but both offer a richer experience if you do.
 You’ll miss out on syncing machines, voice assistants, app roaming, messages, and a whole lot of other goodies by not signing in.

 Microsoft lets you install the Windows OS conveniently with your voice using Cortana.
 Apple installs updates through the System Preferences instead of in the Mac App Store.
 Both automatically recognize and install drivers for standard hardware peripherals such as mice, keyboards, and storage.